NickCorfmat/Comparing-Sorting-Algorithms/README.md

 BUILD

-To build, run 'make' or 'make all" on the terminal command line within the assignment 3 directory.
+To build, run 'make' or 'make all" on the terminal command line within the project directory.
 This creates the 'sorting, heap, batcher, shell, quick, stats, and set' executable files which can then be run.

 CLEAN